Rationally Inattentive Echo Chambers: Introduction

 \section{Introduction}

-The Cambridge English Dictionary defines echo chamber as ``an environment in which a person encounters only beliefs or opinions that coincide with their own, so that their existing views are reinforced and alternative ideas are not considered.''
-Examples that fit this definition have recently flourished on the Internet and social media (\cite{adamicglance}; \cite{bakshyetal}; \cite{moslehetal}), and they could prove dire for political polarization, public health, and efforts to contain misinformation and fake news (\cite{delvicario}; \cite{barbera}; \cite{cossardetal}).
-Existing theories of echo chamber focus on its behavioral roots (\cite{levyrazinsurvey}).
-This paper develops a rational theory of echo chamber and examines its normative implications.
+The Cambridge English Dictionary defines echo chambers as ``environments in which people encounter mostly beliefs or opinions that coincide with their own, so that their existing views are reinforced and alternative ideas are seldom considered.''
+Such environments have recently proliferated on the Internet and social media, sparking intense debate about their economic and social consequences \citep{bakshyetal, barbera, cossardetal}.
+Most ongoing discussions about echo chambers focus on their behavioral roots.
+This paper provides an account of echo chambers based solely on rational inattention (RI), that is, the rational and flexible allocation of limited attention capacity across information sources.

-Our premise is Rational Inattention (RI), i.e., the rational and flexible allocation of one's limited attention span across the various news sources.
-Such a premise has become increasingly relevant in today's digital age, as more people get news from the Internet and social media where the amount of available information (2.5 quintillion bytes) is vastly greater than what any individual can process in a lifetime (\cite{matsa}).
-Constrained by attentional bottlenecks, news consumers must be selective about which websites to read and which people to follow on Facebook and Twitter.
-Enabled by technology advancements, they can now personalize how much time to spend on the various news sources based on their preferences, needs, demographic and psychographic attributes, digital footprints, etc (\cite{filterbubble}).

-In this paper, we take a simplistic view on news sources, modeling them as potentially biased technologies rather than self-interest entities with persuasion or profit-maximizing motives (see, however, an earlier draft of this paper for an extension).
-Instead, we focus on how RI gives rise to echo chambers and affects the opinion distribution inside an echo chamber.
-We also examine regulations of information platforms in terms of their efficacy in disrupting echo chambers and in shaping public opinion and consumer welfare.

-Our analysis is conducted in a simple environment of decision-making under uncertainties.
-To fix ideas, suppose there are two possible states of the world $L$ and $R$ that occur with equal probability, depending on whether the Democratic or the Republican candidate has a better quality.
-There are finitely many players, each of whom can express support to one candidate by taking action $L$ or $R$, and his utility is the highest when his action matches the true state of the world.
-If the two objects mismatch, then the player's disutility depends on whether he is taking his \emph{default action}, i.e., supporting the candidate he horizontally prefers.
-Taking the default action is optimal given the prior belief about the state distribution, and two players are \emph{like-minded friends} if they share the same default action.

-There are two \emph{primary sources}, e.g., newspapers, that specialize in the reporting of different state realizations.
-In each state $L$ or $R$, the source that specializes in its reporting generates news about it, whereas the other source is deactivated.
-To make informed decisions, players pay attention to primary sources and to other players by spending valuable time with them.
-Attention is limited, and yet its allocation is fully flexible: a \emph{feasible attention strategy} for a player specifies the amount of attention he pays to each source and to any other player, subject to the constraint that the total amount of attention he pays mustn't exceed his \emph{bandwidth}.